Kyan-Vu/data-analyst-kyan/README.md

   - Moderate compute usage raised costs slightly.

 - **Data Analysis**:
-  - Used EC2 and data processing/storage at scale.
+  - Used Athena and data processing/storage at scale.
   - Incurred the highest cost due to extended compute times and traffic.

 ** Result Explanation**: